top of page

 Strong programming skills and experience in coordinating USAID-funded projects including financial management.
 I played a Nutrition Advisory role to the Provincial Programme. ï‚· I also played a nutrition technical role in implementation of the nutrition component.
 Assisted six County Nutrition Coordinators in their counties in implementation of nutrition specific and nutrition sensitive-agriculture interventions in collaboration with International Potato Centre.
 This led to improved nutrition outcomes in theses counties according to the health management information system data, Site Improvement Monitoring System (SIMS) exercise conducted by USAID and finally APHIAPLUS end-of-activity performance evaluation in October 2015.

-Worked for two different organizations between this period: World Vision from April 2011 and Kenya Red Cross From January 2007 to March 2011.
+Worked with three different organizations between this period: World Vision from April 2011, Kenya Red Cross From January 2007 to March 2011, and CARE International from January 2006-December 2006.

 World Vision